Credit Information in Earnings Calls: Introduction

 Our NLP methodology is similar to a recent literature that, rather than specifying word tone a priori, seeks to extract the tonality of words by using market data.
 A related approach to ours is Manela and Moreira (2017) who use a support vector regression (a close cousin of the lasso) to estimate a mapping from the text of Wall Street Journal articles to the level of the VIX index.
 Other related papers that use market responses to extract word tone are Jegadeesh and Wu (2013), Ke, Kelly, and Xiu (2021), Garcia, Hu, and Rohrer (2022), and Calomiris, Harris, Mamaysky, and Tessari (2022).
 Our application of these techniques to the analysis of credit markets is novel in the literature.

-We contrast our study with the recent, independent work of Donovan et al. (2021), which is perhaps the paper most related to ours.
-They construct a measure of credit risk by mapping information from firms' conference calls and the Management Discussion \& Analysis sections of 10-Ks to CDS spreads.
+We contrast our study with the recent, independent work of Donovan et al. (2021), who construct a measure of credit risk by mapping information from firms' conference calls and the Management Discussion \& Analysis sections of 10-Ks to CDS spreads.
 They show this information predicts future credit events including downgrades, bankruptcy, and the level of credit spreads on private deals.
 Our work differs from theirs in several important ways.
-First, we focus on the forecasting power of our credit score measure for \textit{changes} in firms' CDS spreads, which are harder to predict than future levels of spreads.
+First, we focus on the forecasting power of our credit score measure for \textit{changes} in firms' CDS spreads, which are harder to predict than future spread levels, as we have already pointed out.
 Second, in assessing the forecasting power of credit score for future CDS spread changes, we control for the information content of current CDS spreads, credit ratings, and many other firm characteristics, whereas Donovan et al. (2021) explicitly focus only on firms where CDS spreads and credit ratings are not available.
-Third, we investigate potential channels for the forecasting power of our credit measure, and find evidence for both the delayed rational response and constrained information hypotheses.
+Third, we investigate potential channels for the forecasting power of our credit measure, and find evidence for both the delayed rational response and constrained investor hypotheses.
 Such an investigation is not possible in the Donovan et al. (2021) setting because they analyze firms with no traded CDS contracts, and thus have no source of market information to serve as a benchmark forecast.
 We also develop a portfolio strategy to test the out-of-sample economic significance of our measure.
 Methodologically, we propose a forward selection algorithm to identify tokens with high explanatory power for firms' credit conditions.
 This, and our focus on only the parts of earnings calls in the vicinity of credit terms, reduces the dimensionality of our model and facilitates its implementation in real time.
 Due to the differing focus and set of analyzed companies, our paper and the work of Donovan et al. (2021) are complementary.